 The School of Architecture & Design at LAU continues on the path of establishing itself as a first-rate institution for education in the arts, design, and architecture in Lebanon and the region.
 After its consolidation as a school in 2009, it has emerged as a role model in terms of its educational standards and in fomenting a design culture that is creative, open, multi-disciplinary and proactive.

 The School of Architecture & Design encompasses the programs in Fine Arts, Design Foundation, Architecture, Interior Design, and Graphic Design, under one school.
 These programs had a long history at LAU, with the program in Fine Arts dating back to 1957, Interior Design to 1982, Architecture to 1993 and Graphic Design to 1994.
 In Fall 2013, the School also launched the Bachelor of Arts in Fashion Design, in collaboration with the international fashion designer Elie Saab.

 The School of Architecture & Design is structured into two main departments: Department of Art and Design and Department of Architecture & Interior Design.
 The School offers Bachelor degrees in Fine Arts, Interior Architecture, Architecture, Graphic Design, and Fashion Design.
-Moreover, the school offers Master degrees in Visual Narrative and Islamic Art and Architecture.
+Moreover, the school offers a Master degree in Islamic Art.